help@orthologyclub.com +1 (202) 588-6500

 BCC typically appears as a pearly or translucent bump with visible blood vessels on the skin.
 It often develops on sun-exposed areas such as the face and neck.
 While BCC is slow growing and rarely spreads to other parts of the body, early treatment is important to prevent damage to the surrounding tissues.
 BCC can appear as open sores, red patches, shiny bumps, scars or growths that may bleed.

-Like BCC, squamous cell cancer tends to occur on sun-exposed body-parts.
+Like BCC, squamous cell cancer tends to occur on sun-exposed body parts.
 It most frequently occurs on the hands, head, neck and face, but can also develop on genital skin and other parts of the body.
 Unlike BCC, SCC has a higher risk of spreading to nearby lymph nodes if left untreated.
-It can appear as scaly red patches, open sores that don’t heal, raised growths or warts.
+If can appear as scaly red patches, open sores that don’t heal, raised growths or warts.